WICG/display-locking/explainers/hidden-content-explainer.md

 * Requires privacy mitigations since the reveal/match is observable by the page.
 * It's harder to apply an attribute to a lot of content at once than it is to apply a CSS property to a lot of content at once.
+* If you have a custom element which wants to apply hidden-matchable to its light DOM children, you can easily do so with a CSS selector which doesn't actually modify the state of the light DOM children.
+With this attribute, you would have to modify the light DOM children.